This page provides the basic operation and configuration parameters for the zDC.

 ZDCSYSIN so that it includes a list of zRemote addresses.

 - Once the failover happens, it won't return to the primary until the zDC is restarted (or until all but the primary zRemote are stopped).

 - Bootstrapping isn't supported when using failover processing.
 The zLocal writes the following error message when attempting to bootstrap during failover processing.

-This limitation can however be circumvented as follows when there are updates available in the zRemote.
+This limitation can, however, be circumvented when updates are available in the zRemote.dns

 severe [native] Connection error (connect()/apr_sockaddr_info_get(), EDC9501I The name does not resolve for the supplied parameters.) while trying to bootstrap the zLocal.